-You also have the option of various filters and after-effects to punch up your image and the ability to use a tilt shift, which is an option seen on expensive camera lenses.
+You also have the option of various filters and after-effects to punch up your image and the ability to use a tilt-shift, which is an option seen on expensive camera lenses.

 Snapseed is for free in the iTunes Store.

-Focus, like Snapseed, uses the bokeh effect, which is choosing an object and highlighting or blurring it out.
+Prime, like Snapseed, uses the bokeh effect, which is choosing an object and highlighting or blurring it out.
 You can also adjust the white balance when the camera is live.
 The app also features Fill Flash: when you take a picture, the negative aspects that flash will not appear with this feature.

-With Focus, you can adjust shutter speed and exposure compensation.
+With Prime, you can adjust shutter speed and exposure compensation.
 There's also a live light meter when you're taking your shots.
 The other neat thing about this app, it's also compatible with the Apple Watch.

-Focus goes for $1.99 in the iTunes Store.
+Prime goes for $1.99 in the iTunes Store.

 A classic, for a reason, it's simple.
 Now, there aren't as many features compared to others on this list, but for those casual photographers or for those who want to take baby steps, this is a great start.
 There are plenty of filters to use from, and you can now adjust their intensity.

-You can also adjust the brightness of your photos, contrast, tilt shift, tones, and can sharpen an image.
+You can also adjust the brightness of your photos, contrast, tilt-shift, tones, and can sharpen an image.
 Instagram has been beefing up their editing features to keep up with their competitors, and it's not bad stuff.